MicrosoftDocs/Hololens/hololens/security-overview.md

 # Security overview

-To meet the challenges of a modern threat landscape and its associated risks, the HoloLens 2 operating system (OS) has been transformed to provide advanced, innovative security and privacy protection, end-to-end.
+To meet the challenges of a modern threat landscape and its associated risks, the HoloLens 2 security architecture has been completely redesigned to provide advanced, innovative security and privacy protection, end-to-end.

 With HoloLens 2, businesses and customers have a truly modern, cutting-edge operating system with a strong, built-in security framework.
 This contemporary operating system allows developers to design, build, and deliver applications with an exceptional security strategy, to effectively combat a complex threat landscape and its associated risks.